John Manners, 7th Duke of Rutland: Young England

 In the early 1840s, Manners was a leading figure in the Young England movement, led by Benjamin Disraeli.
 This party sought to reduce the predominance of the middle class bourgeoisie, and to re-create the political prestige of the aristocracy by proving its capacity to ameliorate the social, intellectual, and material condition of the peasantry and the labouring classes.
-At the same time its members looked for a regeneration of the Church, and the rescue of both the Church and Ireland from the troubles inherited from the Whig predominance of the 18th century.
+At the same time its members looked for a regeneration of the church, and the rescue of both the church and Ireland from the troubles inherited from the Whig predominance of the 18th century.
 Manners made an extensive tour of inspection in the industrial parts of northern England, in the course of which he and his friend George Smythe, later 7th Viscount Strangford, gave well-received speeches.
 In 1843 he supported Lord Grey's motion for an inquiry into the condition of England, the serious disaffection of the working classes of the north being a subject to which he was constantly drawing the attention of parliament.
 Among other measures that he urged were the disestablishment of the Irish Church, the modification of the Statutes of Mortmain, and the resumption of regular diplomatic relations with the Vatican.
 In the same year he issued in pamphlet form a strong Plea for National Holydays.

 In 1844 Lord John vigorously supported the Factories Act ("Ten-hours Bill"), which, though strongly opposed by Manchester representatives, was ultimately passed in May 1847.
 In October 1844 he took part in, and spoke at, the soirée held at the Manchester Athenaeum under the presidency of Disraeli.
 A few days later, he and his friends attended a festival at Bingley, in Yorkshire, to celebrate the allotment of land for gardens to working men, a step which, through the agency of his father, he had done a great deal to further.

 However, divergences of opinion starting in 1845 eventually led to the disruption of the movement.

 Cabinet

 During the three short administrations of Lord Derby (1852, 1858–59, and 1866–68) he sat in the cabinet as First Commissioner of Works.
 In 1852 he was admitted to the Privy Council.
 On the return of the Conservatives to power in 1874, he became Postmaster-General under Disraeli, and was made GCB on his retirement in 1880.
 He was again Postmaster-General in Lord Salisbury's administration, 1885–86, and was head of the department when sixpenny telegrams were introduced.
 Finally, in the Conservative government of 1886–92 he was Chancellor of the Duchy of Lancaster.
 He was made a Knight of the Garter in 1891.
 In 1896 he was created Baron Roos of Belvoir, in the County of Leicester, when his son Henry Manners was summoned to the House of Lords by a writ of acceleration in his father's title of Baron Manners.

 He was patron of Saint Martin's League for letter carriers.

+He followed his elder brother as Honorary Colonel of the Leicestershire Militia, by then the 3rd Battalion of the Leicestershire Regiment.